 Canadian Occupational Projection System (COPS)

-Employment and Social Development Canada (ESDC) uses the models of the Canadian Occupational Projection System (COPS) and the National Occupational Classification (NOC, 2016 version) to develop projections on the number of job openings and job seekers for 293 occupational groupings at the national level, covering the entire workforce.
-The projections allow for the identification of those occupations that may face labour shortage or labour surplus conditions over the medium term.
-The latest projections cover the 2019 to 2028 period.
+Employment and Social Development Canada (ESDC) uses COPS and the National Occupational Classification (NOC, 2016 version) to identify occupations that may face labour shortage or labour surplus conditions over the projection period.
+The latest projections cover the 2022 to 2031 period.

 Click on any of the sections below to continue.